texta-tk/texta-tk.github.io/source/searcher.rst

 ***************

 To save a search, click on the **disk** icon in the upper right corner of the Current Search panel.
 Saved searches can be used in other applications available in Texta Toolkit.
-For example, you can use a search as a set of positive samples when training a tagger or as a set of documents to be analyzed with topic analyzer.
+For example, you can use a search as a set of positive samples when training a tagger or as a set of documents to be analyzed with Topic Analyzer.
 Or you might just want to save a search for browsing it later: to open it in the Current Search, simply click on the name of it.

 If you are curious, you can see the actual :ref:`Elasticsearch <elasticsearch>` query behind the search by clicking on the **eye** icon next to the disk icon.